luke185/CP3407_MyClean/user_stories/Address_Collection_and_Location_Filtering.md

 ## Tasks
 >   V1: Week / Chapter 3
-1. Add database logic and GUI elements to collect and store client’s and provider’s addresses and a seperate ‘City’.
+1. Add database logic and GUI elements to collect and store client’s and provider’s addresses and a seperate ‘City’ for booking filtering.
 2. Add a user’s address details to a user’s booking when it is created, and send them to the provider.
 3. Modify provider listing filtering to filter by ‘City’ to ensure providers are nearby.

 ### + TODO
 >   V1: Week / Chapter 4
-1.
+1. Add database logic and GUI elements to collect and store client’s and provider’s addresses and a seperate ‘City’ for booking filtering.
+2. Add a user’s address details to a user’s booking when it is created, and send them to the provider.
+3. Modify provider listing filtering to filter by ‘City’ to ensure providers are nearby.
 ### + IN PROGRESS
 >   V1: Week / Chapter 4
-1.
+1. Add database logic and GUI elements to collect and store client’s and provider’s addresses and a seperate ‘City’ for booking filtering.
+(08/04/2025)
+2. Add a user’s address details to a user’s booking when it is created, and send them to the provider.
+3. Modify provider listing filtering to filter by ‘City’ to ensure providers are nearby.
 ### + DONE
 >   V1: Week / Chapter 2
 1.